mesoOSU/PB-GAN/README.md

 Code is adapted from Jason Brownlee's blog post on using Pix2Pix GANs to translate satellite images to Google Maps images: https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/

-This code translates a high elastic contrast composite image to its corresponding (normalized) 2D stress fields in the 11, 12, and 22 directions.
+This code translates a high-elastic contrast composite image to its corresponding (normalized) 2D stress fields in the 11, 12, and 22 directions.
 Various physics-based regularization terms enforcing stress equilibrium are incorporated into either the generator or discriminator loss.
 This code was used to study the effect of different learning rates and loss weights on different loss functions, so you will notice that each implementation has different learning rate and loss weight values.
 The model variation across different training sessions for the same implementation was also studied using this code.

 ## Baseline Method
 The baseline method using the original Pix2Pix objective, with an L2-regularization instead of L1:
  ```math
  V_{Pix2Pix}=\underbrace{min}_{G}\underbrace{max}_{D} \mathbb{E}_{X\sim P_{data}\ } [logD(X,Y)] + \mathbb{E}_{Z\sim P_{Z}\ } [log(1-D(G(Z,Y),Y))]  + \beta L2(G(Z,Y))
  ```
-## Physics Based Regularization Methods
+## Physics-Based Regularization Methods
 All regularization methods are enforcing stress equilibrium defined by the divergence of stress, $\nabla\cdot\sigma=0$.
 For 2D stress fields, there will be two divergence fields in total, defined as
 ```math
 K_1(\sigma)=\frac{\partial\sigma_{11}}{\partial x_1}+\frac{\partial\sigma_{12}}{\partial x_2},\ \ K_2(\sigma)=\frac{\partial\sigma_{12}}{\partial x_1}+\frac{\partial\sigma_{22}}{\partial x_2}